• Skip to primary navigation

 49 Which city is home to the Utah State Prison?

-50 Which statements about the Uinta Mountains is not true?
+50 Which statements about the Uinta Mountains are not true?

 51 What is the state insect?